 “So, you should all be very pleased, as tonight we shall put Manchester on the map.
 In the very center of the map in fact,” said Clackprattle, getting more manic with each sentence he spoke.
 “You may have heard that this contraption will be sending music to owners of telephonic devices.
 Nothing could be further from the truth.
-You see, this device will be sending mesmeric power to anyone who owns a phone.
-Anyone who picks up that receiver when we call shall be under my power and I shall rule England and the Empire!”
+You see, this Telharmonium will be sending my power instead.
+Anyone who picks up that receiver when we call shall be under my control, and I shall rule England and the Empire!”

 Still, no one spoke or moved.

 “I imagine,” said Clackprattle,” that you find all of this a little alarming.
 I imagine you’d like to stop me.
 But as I’m sure you’ve discovered, you can’t move, and you can’t talk, thanks to this little beauty.”

 Clackprattle stroked the metal coil that housed the sphere and said, “And thanks to another beauty.
 What you might call a ‘sleeping partner’.”

 “Come on Pook, you start the generator and I shall man the microphone,” he said, before looking back at the static audience.
 “You lot can get ready to bow to me later.”

 The tall fat man and the small thin man left the room, the former going right and the latter going left.